-If a student does not possess all of the admission requirements, the Academic Transition Plan (ATP) may provide conditional acceptance to this program, provided space is available.
+If a student does not possess all of the admission requirements, the Conditional Admission Plan (CAP) may provide conditional acceptance to this program, provided space is available.

 Course ListSome courses related to this program are found here.
 Please see the academic calendar or this year's program planning guide for an up-to-date set of courses related to Criminal Justice.

 The enforcement community encompasses a broad range of occupations in both government and private sectors.
 From government regulatory bodies to national security investigations, and specialized federal investigators to private security and consultants, the industry is extensive and growing.
 There are a large number of career opportunities with police agencies and studies have indicated that many agencies are in the process of replacing a large percentage of their staff in the immediate future.
 As a result of terrorist threats, there have been a substantial number of new opportunities created in private and government security.

 Federal Corrections anticipates a need for 3,000 additional staff over the next five years.
 Customs, Immigration, and other specialized federal enforcement bodies continue to hire as demand warrants.